-Academic Accommodations for Persons with Disabilities: Texas A&M University-San Antonio is committed to providing all students with reasonable access to learning opportunities and accommodations in accordance with the Americans with Disabilities Act, as amended, and Section 504 of the Rehabilitation Act.
-If you experience barriers to your education due to a disability or think you may have a disability, Disability Support Services is located in the Central Academic Building, Suite 210.
-You may also contact us via phone at (210) 784-1335, visit us at <https://www.tamusa.edu/Disability-Support-Services/index.html> or email us at dss@tamusa.edu.
-Disabilities may include, but are not limited to, attentional learning, mental health, sensory, physical, or chronic health conditions.
-All students are encouraged to discuss their disability-related needs with Disability Support Services and their instructors as soon as possible.
+Academic Accommodations for Individuals with Disabilities

+Texas A&M University-San Antonio is committed to providing all students with reasonable access to learning opportunities and accommodations in accordance with The Americans with Disabilities Act, as amended, and Section 504 of the Rehabilitation Act.
+If you experience barriers to your education due to a disability or think you may have a disability, Disability Support Services is in the Central Academic Building, Suite 210.
+You can also contact us via phone at (210) 784-1335, visit us at the website or email us at dss@tamusa.edu.
+Disabilities may include, but are not limited to, attentional, learning, mental health, sensory, physical, or chronic health conditions.
+All students are encouraged to discuss their academic accommodation with Disability Support Services and their instructors as soon as possible.